 By the early 2000’s, Temple Jeremiah had benefitted from beautiful renovation projects that brought us the architectural award-winning Joan and Stanley Golder Chapel and the new Robert D. Shreibman Sanctuary.

 In 2010, to honor our 50th anniversary, Temple Jeremiah fulfilled the 613th Commandment and wrote our own Torah.
-For our 60th anniversary, we are celebrating together with many special events throughout the year.
-A spectacular 60th Anniversary Gala will include dinner and dancing for our Temple Jeremiah community.
+For our 60th anniversary, we celebrated with many special events throughout the year, and a spectacular 60th Anniversary Gala.

 Temple Jeremiah has been and continues to be a vibrant congregation, drawing members from over 30 communities.
 Our membership includes more than 900 families.
 We thrive on meeting the spiritual needs of our members and practicing Tikkun Olam, for the betterment of our world today and tomorrow.
 Temple Jeremiah is committed to our future and creating a community of meaningful connection.